consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 ### Authentication
 Google App Engine provides a special path for authentication using token.
-The path we will use is with a redirect to localhost:
+The path we will use contains a redirect to localhost:
 {% highlight java %}
 "/_ah/login?continue=http://localhost/&auth="
 {% endhighlight %}

-And the whole URL looks like this:
+The whole URL should look like this:
 {% highlight java %}
 "http://test.appspot.com/_ah/login?continue=http://localhost/&auth="
 {% endhighlight %}
 As you can see we have to append our token at the end.
-Then we issue a GET request to that URL and we are almost done.
+Then we send a GET request to the mentioned URL and we are almost done.

 {% highlight java %}
 public HttpGet getAuthenticateRequest(String token) {